 You notice your HVAC system start up and you’re anticipating a cozy blast of warm air, but instead all you have is cool air blowing.
 That’s not preferable when it’s cold outside!

 There are a handful of reasons why your furnace could be putting off cold air.
 D.A.
 Bennett Service Experts is here with some of them to help you locate the problem.

 If your duct work contains leaks, connection problems, or was designed incorrectly, it could let warm air from the heating equipment to seep out.
-This would not only cause your heating equipment to give off cold air, it could seriously run up your energy bills since your heating equipment is heating non-living space, and will have to work overtime to keep your home at the desired temperature.
+This would not only cause your heating equipment to give off cold air, it could seriously run up your energy bills since your heating equipment is heating non-living space, and will have to work harder to keep your home at the desired temperature.

-There are several other reasons that your heating equipment could blow cold air.
+There are many other reasons that your heating equipment could produce cold air.
 Call D.A.
 Bennett Service Experts today and we’ll send a technician to diagnose your issue and get your home warm and comfortable again in no time.
 If you haven’t turned on your furnace yet but don’t want to get left in the cold, call about our fall promotion and ask about how you can save money on a fall tune-up.